Average Weather at Blythe Airport California, United States

 The wind is most often from the west for 3.4 months, from March 8 to June 20 and for 1.6 weeks, from September 21 to October 2, with a peak percentage of 51% on May 20.
 The wind is most often from the south for 3.0 months, from June 20 to September 21, with a peak percentage of 63% on August 3.
 The wind is most often from the north for 5.2 months, from October 2 to March 8, with a peak percentage of 62% on January 1.

 To characterize how pleasant the weather is at Blythe Airport throughout the year, we compute two travel scores.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Blythe Airport for hot-weather activities are from late May to mid July and from late August to late September, with a peak score in the third week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Blythe Airport for hot-weather activities are from late May to mid July and from late August to late September, with a peak score in the second week of June.